 H.B.
-No. 3062 introduces a new requirement for public institutions of higher education in Texas to provide research-based instruction on fentanyl prevention and drug poisoning awareness to undergraduate students during their first semester.
-The bill adds Section 51.9363 to the Education Code, which outlines the specific content that must be included in this instruction, such as suicide prevention, prevention of fentanyl abuse and addiction, awareness of local resources, and health education regarding substance use and abuse.
-The instruction can be delivered online and may involve various organizations, including educational institutions, libraries, community service organizations, and local public health agencies.
+No. 3062 introduces a new requirement for public institutions of higher education in Texas to provide research-based instruction on fentanyl prevention and drug poisoning awareness to incoming undergraduate students during their first semester.
+The bill defines "institution of higher education" and "private or independent institution of higher education" as per existing law.
+The mandated instruction must cover several key areas, including suicide prevention, prevention of fentanyl abuse and addiction, awareness of local resources, and health education related to substance use and abuse.

-The provisions of this bill will apply starting with undergraduate students who enroll in public institutions of higher education for the fall semester of 2026.
-The bill is set to take effect immediately if it receives a two-thirds majority vote from both houses; otherwise, it will take effect on September 1, 2025.
+The bill specifies that the instruction can be delivered online and by various entities, including educational institutions, libraries, community service organizations, religious organizations, local public health agencies, and mental health professionals.
+The provisions of this act will apply to undergraduate students who enroll in public institutions of higher education starting in the fall semester of 2026.
+The act will take effect immediately if it receives a two-thirds majority vote in both houses; otherwise, it will take effect on September 1, 2025.

 House Committee Report: ()